Melinaaam/Melinaaam/README.md

 ---

 - :telescope: I’m currently a student at **42 Paris**, building a strong foundation in C programming, system development, and algorithmic problem solving.
-- :seedling: I'm learning low-level programming to strengthen my technical understanding, with the goal of applying it later to real-world, practical projects.
+- I'm learning low-level programming to strengthen my technical understanding, with the goal of applying it later to real-world, practical projects.
-- :hammer_and_wrench: I’m particularly curious about project architecture, tech innovation, and how technical solutions can meet business needs.
+- I’m particularly curious about project architecture, tech innovation, and how technical solutions can meet business needs.
-- :construction_worker: Currently developing my skills in **C, C++, HTML, CSS, JavaScript, Shell,** and **Unix systems**.
+- Currently developing my skills in **C, C++, HTML, CSS, JavaScript, Shell,** and **Unix systems**.
 Excited to explore higher-level technologies as I grow.
-- :handshake: Open to collaboration on projects that mix logic, creativity, and human impact!
+- Open to collaboration on projects that mix logic, creativity, and human impact!

 ---